 It was after the Great War that Christmas gifting, especially our hampers, really started to take flight, as fewer people were inclined to make their own Christmas cakes and puddings.
 There was a demand for gourmet foods in pretty jars and canisters, and Fortnum’s started using wicker baskets made by Lord Roberts’ workshops, which were set up to give employment to war-wounded soldiers.
 Although the Christmas hamper is quite a recent invention, our hampers began in the 1730s as travellers’ baskets, for people making journeys by public coach.

 Our iconic store was on the alert for the royal family to come and do their Christmas shopping – we supplied woodcock pies to Edward VII and George V for many Christmases, and the Queen Mother used to insist on wrapping up her own presents in the store, oblivious to the crowds of amazed shoppers around her.
+In November 1929, the Prince of Wales caused a stir by visiting the Gift Department during ordinary opening hours to do his Christmas shopping.

 Some of Fortnum’s Christmas customers have included luminaries such as Oscar Wilde and Emperor Haile Selassie, whose hamper was festooned with the red, green and gold Rastafari colours.
 Frank Sinatra and Marlene Dietrich were also fans, and a weekly order (quite probably crammed with aphrodisiacs) was sent to Rome while Richard Burton and Elizabeth Taylor were filming Cleopatra in 1961.